 Accurate diagnosis and treatment of Meniere’s disease may also result significantly reduced tinnitus.

 Unfortunately, research has yet to discover a cure for Tinnitus, but your local Adelaide Digital Hearing Solutions clinic can provide you with guidance to help you manage your Tinnitus condition.
-A clinical assessment is recommended for those who experience the symptoms of Tinnitus, call 1300 674 934, or click here to book a free* Tinnitus assessment.
+A clinical assessment is recommended for those who experience the symptoms of Tinnitus, call 1300 674 934, or click here to book a Tinnitus assessment at no cost*.